MCPMark: A Benchmark for Stress-Testing Realistic and Comprehensive MCP Use

 TL;DR: MCPMark is a comprehensive benchmark for stress-testing agents and models in realistic MCP-based scenarios, with 127 tasks across Notion, GitHub, Filesystem, PostgreSQL, and Playwright.

 Abstract: The MCP standardizes how LLMs interact with external systems, forming the foundation for general agents.
 However, existing MCP benchmarks remain narrow in scope: they focus on read-heavy tasks or tasks with limited interaction depth, and fail to capture the complexity and realism of real-world workflows.
-To address this, we propose \texttt{MCPMark}, a benchmark designed to evaluate realistic and comprehensive MCP use, comprising $127$ high-quality tasks collaboratively created by human experts and AI agents.
-Specifically, each task starts from a curated initial state and incldes a programmatic script for automatic verification.
-Moreover, these tasks require richer and more varied interactions with the environment, involving diverse create, read, update, and delete (CRUD) operations.
-We conduct comprehensive evaluation of cutting-edge LLMs using a minimal agent framework that operates in a tool-calling loop.
-Empirical results show that the best-performing model, \texttt{gpt-5-medium}, reaches only $52.56$\% pass@1 and $33.86$\% pass^4, while other widely regarded strong models, including \texttt{claude-sonnet-4} and \texttt{o3}, fall below $30$\% pass@1 and $15$\% pass^4.
-On average, LLMs require $16.18$ execution turns and $17.38$ tool calls per task, substantially exceeding those in previous MCP benchmarks and demonstrating the stress-testing nature of \texttt{MCPMark}.
+To address this gap, we propose \texttt{MCPMark}, a benchmark designed to evaluate MCP use in a more realistic and comprehensive manner.
+It consists of $127$ high-quality tasks collaboratively created by domain experts and AI agents, each with a curated initial state and programmatic verification script.
+These tasks demand diverse CRUD operations and richer environmental interactions.
+We evaluate cutting-edge LLMs using a minimal agent framework.
+The best-performing model, \texttt{gpt-5-medium}, reaches only $52.56$\% pass@1 and $33.86$\% pass\textasciicircum{}4, while other strong models including \texttt{claude-sonnet-4} and \texttt{o3} fall below $30$\% pass@1 and $15$\% pass\textasciicircum{}4.
+On average, LLMs require $16.2$ turns and $17.4$ tool calls per task, highlighting the stress-testing nature of \texttt{MCPMark}.

 Supplementary Material: zip